juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 $ bundle install
 ```

-Bundler in the standard tool in Ruby for managing project dependencies.
+Bundler is the standard tool in Ruby for managing project dependencies.

 ### Installation location